-Here's a win-back email from Grammarly, which does a great job of reminding a subscriber the reason they signed up.
+Here's a re-engagement email example from Grammarly, which does a great job of reminding a subscriber of the reason they signed up.

 Great re-engagement emails consider things from the subscriber's perspective.
 That means they don't just promote a service or product.
-They try to tie their win-back emails with how their subscribers can improve their lives.
+They try to focus their win-back emails on how their subscribers can improve their lives.

-Check out how Venmo shows how their service can improve the lives of their users in this win-back email.
+Check out how Venmo shows how their service can improve the lives of their users in this re-engagement email.

 Give your subscribers FOMO (fear of missing out).
 Remind them of progress they've made so far and what's happening now.

-With these type of emails, you're trying to build interest and give your subscribers more of an incentive to come back.
-We've all seen the email notifications from Facebook and Twitter.
-That show us everything that's happened since we last logged in.
+With these types of emails, you're trying to build interest and give your subscribers more of an incentive to come back.
+We've all seen the email notifications from Facebook and Twitter that show us everything that's happened since we last logged in.
 These companies keep using them because they work.

-Here's an example from Unsplash that perfectly captures how you can use FOMO in your win-back campaigns.
+Here's an example from Unsplash that perfectly captures how you can use FOMO in your re-engagement campaigns.

-The reason your subscribers haven't been engaging with your emails could be because you're sending too many.
-Possibly about topics, they no longer care about.
-Giving your subscribers the option to select preference puts control in their hands.
+One reason your subscribers haven't been engaging with your emails could be that you're sending too many—possibly about topics they no longer care about.
+Giving your subscribers the option to select a preference puts the control in their hands.

-The team at Refined know that people don't want a lot of emails on things they don't care about.
-So they give subscribers the option to customize interest so they only get relevant emails.
+The team at Refind knows that people don't want a lot of emails on things they aren’t interested in so they give subscribers the option to customize interests to only receive relevant emails.